qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 What memes have higher ability to spread?

 - Induce anger.
-(Seeing a post that you dislike that's popular on social media.)
+Saying an idea that you want to refute.
 - Induce superiority satisfaction.
 - Express existing thoughts.
 Utilizes confirmation bias.
 - Simple and easy-to-understand.